 Many crafters choose to line their baskets with fabric.
 A velvet-lined basket can look truly special.

-I hope you've enjoyed this sojourn into the world of pine needle basket making and, if this is something that interests you, hopefully you will now be inspired to try your hand at it.
+I hope you've enjoyed this sojourn into the world of basket making and that you are inspired to try your hand at it.
 If you are ready to begin your first "learning" pine needle basket, please learn how to choose and use the best pine needles for basket making.
 Enjoy!

 © 2008 Athlyn Green